bingqichen/cnode-react/README.md

 # cnode app with react && ssr

 ## how to run
-- first, you must be install pm2
+- first, you must be installed pm2
 - use npm
 `npm install` && `npm run server` && `npm run dev`